 Surf Spotlight at Oceanside International Film Festival

-The ninth annual Oceanside International Film Festival (OIFF) returns to Oceanside’s historic Sunshine Brooks Theatre from August 7-11, 2019 and offers two special events related to the surf and action sports lifestyle.
-On Saturday, Aug.
-10, OIFF presents an “Evening with Taylor Steele.”
-Steele is a North County San Diego native and award-winning surf filmmaker who has produced and directed over forty best-selling surf films starring the world’s best surfers such as Kelly Slater, Rob Machado, Jordy Smith and Taylor Knox.
-At the event, he’ll highlight stories and scenes from his several decades of filmmaking and there may even be some special guests.
+Held every August, the Oceanside International Film Festival (OIFF) offers an exciting lineup of special events related to the surf and action sports lifestyle.
+Special guests in past years have included Taylor Steele, a North County San Diego native and award-winning surf filmmaker who has produced and directed over forty best-selling surf films starring the world’s best surfers such as Kelly Slater, Rob Machado, Jordy Smith and Taylor Knox, as well as Tony Alva, known as the “godfather of modern-day skateboarding,” among other iconic filmmakers and personalities.

 Surf Exhibit: The Healing Power of Waves